CrossedMan/About-Me/README.md

 # hello-world
-My first repository
+My first repository (updated)

 A little bit about me.

-I currently live in North Carolina.
-I'm a US Marine with aspirations to become a web-developer/programmer.
-I've been studying HTML, CSS and JavaScript for about a year but not consistantly due to work.
-I fairly fluent in HTML and CSS but I struggle with JavaScript.
-I feel like my ability to excel is my lack of creativity.
-I would love to test and perfect my skills by creating something like a small website but I just don't know what to put content wise.
+I currently live in Michigan as a Marine Corps Recruiter.
+My career is based on logistics but I have a passion for computers and have aspirations to create my own game even if it's just a platform scroller.
+In the past I've studied: HTML, CSS and JavaScript but I stopped years ago.
+I feel like I failed to excel in those because I have no desire to create websites nor do I have to creativity to do so.
+I'm now focused on Python.
+Working my way up to the ultimate goal.